Gov. Phil Murphy signs bill requiring all law enforcement officers to wear body cameras

 Law enforcement agencies in South Jersey are more likely to have body-worn cameras compared …

-The Atlantic County Sheriff's Office is one of the few agencies in the county still without the technology.
-However, Sheriff Eric Scheffler said Tuesday that the agency is working on testing out two different types of BWCs, with plans to get 13 units for their fugitive warrant squad and transportation teams.
+The Atlantic County Sheriff’s Office is one of the few agencies in the county still without the technology.
+However, Sheriff Eric Scheffler said Tuesday the agency is working on testing out two different types of body cameras, with plans to get 13 units for their fugitive warrant squad and transportation teams.

-“Cost is somewhat prohibitive,” he said, wondering about funding.
+“Cost is somewhat prohibitive,” he said.
 “I don’t think anyone in law enforcement is against it — it’s something that can help our department and the community at large.”

 He said he supports the initiative, adding it’s an “important step, I think, for transparency for the agency and community.”